-A. Unauthorized disclosure and redisclosure of personally identifiable student information as defined by FERPA may result in OSSE and/or the United States Department of Education taken any legally available action to include but not limited to: withholding and terminating the eligibility of federal funds in accordance with 34 C.F.R.
+A. Unanthorized disclosure and redisclosure of personally identifiable student information as defined by FERPA may result in OSSE and/or the United States Department of Education taken any legally available action to include but not limited to: withholding and terminating the eligibility of federal funds in accordance with 34 C.F.R.
 Part 99.

-- B. Unauthorized disclosure of student data, which is defined as human services information in accordance with the District's Data Sharing Act, may result in the following penalties: - A person who "negligently" uses or discloses "health and human services information: in a manner not authorized by the Data-Sharing Act or other District law shall be liable in an amount of five hundred dollars (\$500) for each violation. - A person who willfully uses or discloses "health and human services information" in a manner not authorized by the Data-Sharing Act or other District law shall be liable in an amount of one thousand dollars (\$1,000) for each violation. - iii.
-A person who knowingly obtains, uses, or discloses "health and human services information" in a manner not authority the Data-Sharing Act or other District law shall be guilty of a misdemeanor, and upon conviction, shall be fined not more than two thousand five doilars (\$2,500), imprisoned not more than 60 days, or both; except, that if the offense is committed through deception or theft the person is guilty of a misdemeanor and shall be fined not more than five thousand dollars (\$5,000), imprisoned for not more than one hundred eighty (180) days, or both.
+- B. Unsufforcized disclosure of student data, which is defined as human services information in accordance with the District's Data Sharing Act, may result in the following penalties: - A person who "negligently" uses or discloses "health and human services information: in a manner not authorized by the Data-Sharing Act or other District law shall be liable in an amount of five hundred dollars (\$500) for each violation. - ii.
+A person who willfully uses or discloses "health and human services information" in a manner not authorized by the Data-Sharing Act or other District law shall be liable in an amount of one thousand dollars (\$1,000) for each violation. - iii.
+A person who knowingly obtains, uses, or discloses "health and human services information" in a marmer not authority the Data-Sharing Act or other District law shall be gailty of a misdemeanor, and upon conviction, shall be fined not more than two thousand five doilars (\$2,500), imprisoned not more than 60 days, or both; except, that if the offense is committed through deception or then five thousand dollars (\$5,000), imprisoned for not more than one hundred eighty (180) days, or both.